samid737/scrambledev/_posts/2017-11-13-object-oriented-aircraft-model-sounds-engine-model.md

 ## Object oriented code

-This was probably the most exciting improvement, which was on my [TODO](/scrambledev/2017/10/01/changelog.html) list for quite some time now.
+This was probably the most exciting improvement, which was on my [TODO](/scrambledev/2017/10/01/changelog.html) list for quite some time.
 The code was previously not focused on reusable, extensible object oriented code.
 There was one aircraft class, with some key attributes, but most of the code consisted of seperate globally accessible functions.
-Changing this turned out to be major, why?
+Improving this turned out to be major, why?
 I urge you to check out the demonstration below to find out.

 ## Feel the bass